Switching to F-Pulse

 Medallion architecture templates, data quality nodes

-F-Pulse is MIT licensed — no 'sustainable use' restrictions
+F-Pulse is Apache 2.0 — no 'sustainable use' restrictions

 1.Install F-Pulse (`docker compose up -d`)

-2.Identify n8n workflows that are data pipelines (vs general automation)
+2.Identify which n8n workflows are data pipelines (vs. general automation)

 5.Configure database and API connections